Performance studies

-Performance studies is an interdisciplinary academic field that uses performance as a lens and a tool to study the world.
+Performance studies is an interdisciplinary academic field that teaches the development of performance skills and uses performance as a lens and a tool to study the world.
 The term performance is broad, and can include artistic and aesthetic performances like concerts, theatrical events, and performance art; sporting events; social, political and religious events like rituals, ceremonies, proclamations and public decisions; certain kinds of language use; and those components of identity which require someone to do, rather than just be, something.
-Performance studies draws from theories and methods of the performing arts, anthropology, sociology, literary theory, culture studies, communication, and others.
+Performance studies draws from theories and methods of the performing arts, anthropology,sociology, literary theory, culture studies, critical theory, communication, and others.

 Performance studies tends to concentrate on a mix of research methods.
 The application of practice-led or practice-based research methods has become a widespread phenomenon not just in the anglophone world.
 As such research projects integrate established methods like literature research and oral history with performance practice, i.e. artistic auto-ethnographic approaches and verbatim theatre.
 The documentation of Practice-as-Research in Performance (PARIP), a devoted research project conducted at the University of Bristol between 2001 and 2006, offers a number of inspiring articles and portraits of such research projects and was key for a breakthrough of using creative thinking within this subject field.

 Origins and basic concepts

 Performance studies has been charged as an emerging discipline.
 As an academic field it is difficult to pin down; which could be the nature of the field itself or it is still too young to tell.
 In either case, many academics have been critical of its instability.
 There are, however, numerous degree-granting programs that train researchers being offered by universities.
 Some have referred to it as an "inter discipline" or a "post discipline."

 Scholars in today's field of performance studies may trace their roots to a number of other fields such as elocution, interpretation, theatre, anthropology, and speech communication.
 According to Diana Taylor, "what they have in common is their shared object of study: performance—in the broadest possible sense—as a process, praxis, and episteme, a mode of transmission, an accomplishment, and a means of intervening in the world."

-Richard Schechner states that performance studies examine performances in two categories: artistic performance, marked and understood as art. solo-performance, performance art, performance of literature, theatrical storytelling, plays, and performance poetry, this category considers performance as the art form and cultural performance, including events that occur in everyday life in which a culture's values are displayed for their perpetuation: rituals such as parades, religious ceremonies, community festivals, controversial storytelling, and performances of social and professional roles, and individual performances of race, gender, sexuality and class.
+Richard Schechner states that performance studies examine performances in two categories, the first being artistic performance, marked and understood as art.
+This includes solo-performance, performance art, performance of literature, theatrical storytelling, plays, and performance poetry.
+Artistic performance considers performance as an art form.
+The second category is cultural performance, which includes events that occur in everyday life, in which a culture's values are displayed for their perpetuation: rituals such as parades, religious ceremonies, community festivals, controversial storytelling, and performances of social and professional roles, and individual performances of race, gender, sexuality and class are all considered a form of cultural performance.